 As our kids become adolescents, we provide them with freedom—to drive, to manage their schoolwork, to spend time unsupervised.
 But when it comes to our kids’ health and medical care, it seems they’re still our babies.

-“Parents should want their child to become an effective healthcare consumer—and that takes practice,” says Sarah Clark, lead author of the study.
+“Parents should want their child to become effective healthcare consumers.
+And that takes practice,” says Sarah Clark, lead author of the study.
 “When parents dominate the healthcare interactions, they impede their children’s opportunity to learn to identify and describe their own symptoms, to practice asking questions and clarifying the response, and to understand the basics of the healthcare system.”

-How to start encouraging your teenager to take charge of their health and doctor’s appointments?
-Coach your kids to check themselves in for appointments, fill out forms, learn about over-the-counter medications, and talk with the doctor.
-Then, as older teens, they can manage health insurance info and even schedule and attend their own appointments by themselves (yes, a teenager can go to the doctor alone!).
+Coach your tweens to check themselves in for their teen physical and other appointments.
+Help them fill out forms, learn about over-the-counter medications, and talk with the doctor.
+Then, as older teens, coach them to manage health insurance info.
+And encourage them to schedule and attend their own appointments by themselves (yes, a teenager can go to the doctor alone!).

 You may have taken them to their first pediatrician visit, but you needn’t attend their last.